MichaelsPlayground/CanteenAppNtag424/readme.md

 # Canteen application with NXP's NTAG424DNA tag

-This app has xx fragments showing the different handling of data on the tag:
+This app has 4 fragments showing the different handling of data on the tag:

 ## 1 home fragment

-The **home fragment** is the clients screen providing the value on the tag and the transaction log file.
+The **home fragment** is the clients screen providing the (remaining) value on the tag and the transaction log file.

 ## 2 cashier fragment